hmc-cs111-fall2015/project-pitch/pitch.md

 ### What's the need?
-_What need is met by your idea?
-Who are you helping?
-What is that person's experience like now?
-What would their experience be like if you could help them?_

 The big need I see is that with current languages, extensibility ends at compile-time features.
 That is not completely true: again, it is _possible_